-Although at the time of the featured study there were eight alcohol pledges, it focused on four key pledges: A1 - alcohol labelling (92 signatories); A4 - tackling underage alcohol sales (63 signatories); A6 - advertising and marketing alcohol (92 signatories); and A8 - alcohol unit reduction (32 signatories) ▶ panel below.
-These were selected because they cover much of what is proposed in the remaining pledges.
+Although at the time of the featured study there were eight alcohol pledges, the analysis focused on four key pledges: A1 - alcohol labelling; A4 - tackling underage alcohol sales; A6 - advertising and marketing alcohol; and A8 - alcohol unit reduction ▶ panel below.
+These were selected because they cover much of what was proposed in the remaining pledges.